 Conclusion: Will the System Self-Correct?

 The focus now shifts to the First Appellate Authority and, potentially, the State Information Commission.
-The effectiveness of the RTI Act depends entirely on whether there are consequences for non-compliance.
-If the PIO in Mirzapur faces no repercussions for missing a statutory deadline by nearly 20 days, it emboldens other departments to treat RTI requests as optional paperwork rather than legal obligations.
+Ultimately, the effectiveness of the RTI Act depends entirely on whether there are consequences for non-compliance.
+Indeed, if the PIO in Mirzapur faces no repercussions for missing a statutory deadline by nearly 20 days, it emboldens other departments to treat RTI requests as optional paperwork rather than legal obligations.
+(RTI Appeal Against Delay)

-Yogi M. P. Singh’s struggle is a testament to the persistence required to demand transparency in India.
-It is a reminder that while we have the “Right to Information,” the “Right to a Timely Response” is a battle that citizens are still fighting every day in offices like the Social Welfare Department of Mirzapur.
+Overall, Yogi M. P. Singh’s struggle is a testament to the persistence required to demand transparency in India.
+In short, it is a reminder that while we have the “Right to Information,” the “Right to a Timely Response” is a battle that citizens are still fighting every day in offices like the Social Welfare Department of Mirzapur.

 📋 RTI Application & Appeal Identifiers